floragunncom/search-guard-docs/_content/_docs_tls/tls_generate_example_scripts.md

   - CN=kirk,OU=client,O=client,L=Test,C=DE
 ```

-The script also generates certificates for Kibana, logstash and Beats.
-These can be used to secure the connection between said tools and Elasticsearch.
+The script also generates certificates for Dashboards/Kibana, logstash and Beats.
+These can be used to secure the connection between said tools and OpenSearch/Elasticsearch.
 This is optional but more secure.

 **The password for all private keys and keystore files is `changeit`.**